 You will meet with your child’s class teacher and SENCO to discuss your child’s needs when concerns are first raised.
 How you see your child’s needs is very important.
 The class teacher is responsible for your child’s learning and will explain how your child is in class and how they see their needs and what progress they are making.
 The SENCO will discuss any support arrangements that could support your child.
 If your child is able to express their views, they will be invited along to the meeting to say what they find helpful to them.

-The class teacher will meet with you termly to review your child’s progress and set targets for them through a ‘Structured Conversation’ this is a meeting with you and an opportunity for you and your child to say what you think about their learning and progress.
+The class teacher will meet with you termly to review your child’s progress and set targets for them through a ‘Structured Conversation’ this is a meeting with you giving you and your child the opportunity to say what you think about their learning and progress.
 It is called a ‘Structured Conversation’ because the teacher has some specific questions to ask that help you all get the most out of the meeting.
-For children with Special Educational Needs and Disabilities this meeting will replace the parent meetings, so that you don’t have to attend too many meetings.
+For children with Special Educational Needs and Disabilities this meeting will replace the parent conference meetings held in the first two terms, so that you don’t have to attend too many meetings.

 |How will school support my child?

 - The SENCO in liaison with class teachers, Year Group Leaders and the Assistant Heads for Teaching and Learning, coordinates the support and monitors the progress of every child on the Special Educational Needs (SEN) Register across the school; this is a confidential list of children that need support at all levels.